majid-rafei/eClassBackEnd/README.md

 * `python3 manage.py runserver` to run the python app.

 * `pip install pyodbc`
-for creating connection to the database.
+for creating a connection to the database.
-I had some problems when installing this package, so after some research I found these links helpful:
+I had some problems when installing this package, so after some research, I found these links helpful:
   * For installing package *python3-dev*: [Stackoverflow link 1](https://stackoverflow.com/questions/52887357/problems-when-installing-python3-dev)
   * For *Python.h* fatal error: [Stackoverflow link 2](https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory)
 * `pip install pandas`

-## Creating DAO class and endpoint for getting structural data
+## Creating DAO class and endpoint for getting structural data (~ 4 hours)
 To get structural data of e-class tables, a class name **EclassDao** is created to maintain all methods needed for getting data from e-class tables and creating structural data.

-Endpoint is determined in views.py file of eclass module.
+The endpoint is determined in views.py file of eclass module.
 CORS: To overcome cors error, the following is done:
 * `pip install django-cors-headers` package django-cors-headers is installed,
 * adding `'corsheaders',` to installed apps in settings.py of project,